dewiweb/holophonix_blender_addon/README.md

 - Check Blender's console for import errors

 **Issue**: OSC not working
-- Confirm IP and port settings
+- Check the Holophonix Communication panel for status
+- Ensure 'holophonix.local' has been properly resolved to an IP address
+- Verify port is set to 4003 for Holophonix compatibility
 - Check firewall/network settings
-- Verify NodeOSC is properly configured
+- Verify NodeOSC is properly installed and enabled

 ## About Holophonix